 Make the enrolling of devices and users secure and easy to follow.
 For example, users may receive an email or text link.
 When they click on this link, they will be led to a webpage where they can register their MDM profile for a device.
 Here, they will also be able to read and accept the user agreement.

 You want to be able to quickly enroll devices — even in bulk — while providing users the ability to enroll themselves.
-You can add a layer of security by enabling a basic authentication process like a passcode or pin.
+You can add a layer of security by enabling a basic one-click authentication method.

 5. Offer Self-Serving Options

 One of the main advantages of a BYOD policy is the ability to reduce the time spent on troubleshooting or contacting the help desk.
 For this, you want to help your employees or users help themselves.
 Easy passcode recovery, geo-locating for locating lost devices, being able to quickly wipe a device to protect corporate data, and so on, are a few ways to help employees as well as your business while ensuring efficiency throughout the processes.